vaibhavss08/Leetcode-Solutions/README.md

 # Leetcode-Solutions
 Hey!
-Uploading the Java Solutions for the LeetCode Challenge daily.
+Uploading the Java Solutions for the LeetCode Challenge.